tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

  constructor() ERC721Full("CryptoFax", "CARS") public { }
 ```

-* First, we inherited the properties of ERC721Full's contract in our new CryptoFax contract and called the ERC721Full's constructor passing it the name of the token `CryptoFax` and the token symbol `Cars`.
+* First, we inherited the properties of ERC721Full's contract in our new CryptoFax contract, and called the ERC721Full's constructor passing it the name of the token `CryptoFax` and the token symbol `Cars`.

 ```solidity
  using Counters for Counters.Counter;